-The physical presence of an NRI is not necessary while doing the property related transactions.
-He can execute official procedures like property registration, home loan procedure, property buying etc through the power of Attorney.
+The physical presence of an NRI is not necessary while doing property-related transactions.
+He can execute official procedures like property registration, home loan procedure, property buying, etc through the power of Attorney.
 The person who holds the power of attorney can be his close friend or relative residing in India.

 For buying residential property in India, an NRI can avail home loan from any financial institutions registered with the National Housing Bank (NBC).
-He should hold a bank account in any authorised Indian Bank and make all transactions in Indian currency only.
-The repayment of loan can be done with NRO/NRE account or FCNR (Foreign Currency Non-Resident) deposits.
+He should hold a bank account in any authorized Indian Bank and make all transactions in Indian currency only.
+The repayment of loans can be done with NRO/NRE account or FCNR (Foreign Currency Non-Resident) deposits.

 Like every citizen, an NRI is qualified for tax benefits.
-The NRIs can claim tax benefit according to section 80 C of Income Tax Act, 1961.
-The charges for the processing fee, stamp duty, registration and municipal tax are applicable for the tax deduction.
+The NRIs can claim tax benefits according to section 80 C of Income Tax Act, 1961.
+The charges for the processing fee, stamp duty, registration, and municipal tax are applicable for the tax deduction.

 Sell/rent –an NRI property

 There is no restriction on NRIs to sell any of his property.
 An NRI can sell his inherited farmland/ agricultural land only to Indian resident or he can gift it to anyone.
 Similarly, he can rent his commercial/residential property without any constraint.
 The rental income is eligible for repartition.